Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Shifted Chunk Encoder

-\textbf{Shifted chunk partitioning in successive blocks}.
-The chunk based self-attention module lacks connections across chunks, which limits its modeling power.
-To introduce cross-chunk connections while maintaining the efficient computation of non-overlapping chunks, borrowing the idea of Swin-Transformer\cite{liu2021Swin}, we propose a shifted chunk partitioning approach which alternates between two partitioning configurations in consecutive SChunk-Transformer blocks.
-As illustrated in Figure~\ref{fig:shifted_chunks}, the first module uses a regular chunk partitioning strategy which starts from the audio, and the feature sequence of 16 frames is evenly partitioned into 4 chunks of size 4 (\emph{N}=4).
-Then, the next module adopts a chunking configuration that is shifted from that of the preceding layer, by displacing the chunks by $\lfloor{\emph{N}/2}\rfloor$ frames from the regularly partitioned chunks.
+The chunk based MSA lacks connections across chunks, which limits its modeling power.
+We propose the shifted chunk partition approach to introduce cross-chunk connections while maintaining the efficiency of chunk-wise computation.
+As shown in Fig.~\ref{fig:shifted_chunks}, we use the regular partitioned chunks followed by the shifted partitioned chunks consecutively.
+The regular chunk partitioning strategy starts from the audio, and the feature sequence of 16 frames is evenly partitioned into 4 chunks of size 4 (\emph{W}=4).
+Then, the shifted partition is shifted from the preceding layer, by displacing the chunks by $\lfloor{\emph{W}/2}\rfloor$ frames from the regularly partitioned chunks.

-With the shifted chunk partitioning approach, consecutive SChunk-Transformer blocks are computed as:
+With the shifted chunk partitioning approach, the Chunk-Transformer block and SChunk-Transformer block are computed as:

-where $\hat{z}^{l}$ and $z^{l}$ denote the output features of the (S)C-MSA module and the FFN module for block \emph{l}, respectively; S-MSA and SC-MSA denote chunk based multi-head self attention using regular and shifted chunk partitioning configurations, respectively.
+where $\hat{z}^{l}$ and $z^{l}$ denote the outputs of the (S)C-MSA and the FFN for block \emph{l}, respectively; S-MSA and SC-MSA denote chunk based multi-head self attention using regular and shifted chunk partitioning configurations, respectively.